Ask a Question

 What will the BID deliver?

-The BID will deliver the changes and improvements that you and the other businesses in the area identify – these might include targeted street clean-ups, improved signage, promotions and events to increase the profile of the area – all of which will help to drive customer visits and encourage longer stays.
+The BID will deliver the changes and improvements that you and the other businesses in the area identified – these might include targeted street clean-ups, improved signage, promotions and events to increase the profile of the area – all of which will help to drive customer visits and encourage longer stays.
 It might be group buying initiatives which reduce costs and increased support with skill development and training, or specific targeted campaigns to support retailers and the leisure sector or professional services, commercial and industrial sectors.